Ben-physics-dotcom/Internships/README.md

 # Internships
-In this repo are my data from the internships during my Bachelor of Science at the Humboldt University at Berlin.
+In this repo are my datam Python and LaTeX Code from the internships during my Bachelor of Science at the Humboldt University at Berlin.
 It's only the data and the analysis of the data.